By: Thomas Grey

 finding both sets without dings and box or cellophane damage is

 close to impossible.
-These items are quite rare and are great items to have in your collection.
+These items are quite rare and are great items to

 As a whole this is a set most have been awaiting since the first